bmuskalla/vscode-tldr/README.md

 ## How to use it?

-Hover over a command using your mouse or use the 'Show Hover' command in VS Code (by default, <kbd>⌘ Command</kbd> + <kbd>K</kbd> <kbd>⌘ Command</kbd> + <kbd>I</kbd>).
-Tl;dr hovers are available in the following language modes:
+Hover over a command using your mouse or use the 'Show Hover' command in VS Code (by default, <kbd>⌘ Command</kbd> + <kbd>K</kbd> <kbd>⌘ Command</kbd> + <kbd>I</kbd>). tldr hovers are available in the following language modes:

 - Dockerfile
 - Shell script